microsoft/pai/docs/manual/cluster-admin/how-to-set-up-storage.md

 }
 ```

-The GET request must use header `Authorization: Bearer <token>` for authorization.
+The GET request must use the header `Authorization: Bearer <token>` for authorization.
 This remains the same for all API calls.
 You may notice the `storageConfigs` in the return body.
-In fact it controls which storage a group can use.
+It controls which storage a group can use.
 To add a `nfs-storage` to it, PUT `http(s)://<pai-master-ip>/rest-server/api/v2/groups`.
-Request body is:
+The request body is:

 ```json
 {